Liouville quantum gravity spheres as matings of finite-diameter trees: Equivalence of Bessel and Brownian constructions

 \begin{lemma} The law of $\ol{Y}$ under $\conelaw$ has a density with respect to Lebesgue measure on $[0,1]$ which is almost everywhere positive on $[0,1]$ and which does not depend on $C$ or $r$. \end{lemma} \begin{proof} Since the law of a $\gamma$-quantum cone is invariant under the operation of adding a constant to the field, it follows that the law of $\ol{Y}$ is independent of $r$ and $C$.
 The result then follows in the case that we condition on the event $P_j^R$ that the first $j$ such that $Y_j^R \leq C^{-1} e^{\gamma r/2}$ is at least $1$ by combining Lemma~\ref{lem::random_walk_density} and Lemma~\ref{lem::loops_density}.
 The result follows more generally using that the probability of $P_j^R$ tends to $1$ as $R \to \infty$. \end{proof}

 We are now going to establish an analog of Lemma~\ref{lem::disk_boundary_length_rn} for $\conelaw_F$.

-\begin{lemma} The law of $\ol{Y}$ under $\conelaw_F$ has a density with respect to Lebesgue measure on $[1/2,1]$ which is almost everywhere positive in $[1/2,1]$ and bounded from above by a constant that depends at most on $\epsilon$ times the density of $\ol{Y}$ under $\conelaw$ on $[1/2,1]$. \end{lemma} \begin{proof} Let $J \subseteq [1/2,1]$ be an open interval.
+\begin{lemma} The law of $\ol{Y}$ under $\conelaw_G$ has a density with respect to Lebesgue measure on $[1/2,1]$ which is almost everywhere positive in $[1/2,1]$ and bounded from above by a constant times the density of $\ol{Y}$ under $\conelaw$ on $[1/2,1]$. \end{lemma} \begin{proof} Let $J \subseteq [1/2,1]$ be an open interval.
 We have by Bayes' rule that

-Recalling that $(U_{r,C},h)$ corresponds to a $\pi/2$-Brownian cone excursion, Lemma~\ref{lem::disk_boundary_length_rn} implies that $P_1 \asymp 1$ where the implicit constants depend at most on $\epsilon$.
-The result follows since $J \subseteq [1/2,1]$ was arbitrary. \end{proof}